Mobile Security

 Protect yourself and your devices

-Install security satches
+Install security patches

 Security updates are released by software companies fix, or β€œpatch,” a bug or security vulnerability within a program.
 The Office of Information Security and Privacy recommends installing the latest security patches to your personal devices as soon as your provider makes them available.